Proto:Metroid Prime Hunters

 This is not considered a separate weapon but more of an upgrade to the Electro Lob.
 Grabbing two Electro Lob Expansion Packs will enable the ability to use the charged Electro Lob, which looks similar to the Volt Driver when charging.
 The damage is not any different than that of a normal Electro Lob shot when charged, however this allows you to shoot a shot straight rather than the usual arc effect, this makes it easier to hit enemies from long distances.
 When firing a charged Electro Lob shot you lose 10 of your universal ammunition, thus making it easy to run out quickly if you rely on them too much.
 You can acquire two Electro Lob Expansion Packs in the Assault Cradle and/or Trooper Module multiplayer maps.
 Using cheat codes is also an option to enable/obtain this extension.

-This is one of many of Samus's abilities that is well known in the series.
-You automatically start with bombs acquired in every mode including multiplayer.
+You automatically start with bombs acquired in every mode, including multiplayer.
 In the demo you can only lay three bombs at a time and have to wait a short period of time before laying three more.
 These are very powerful against enemies, however they are very weak against players in multiplayer, this led to a buff to them in the retail version of the game.
-You can bomb jump with these bombs if you apply the Prime series concept of bomb jumping.
+You can bomb jump with these bombs if you apply the Prime series' concept of bomb jumping.

 There are two types of expansion packs in the demo.
 There is the Missile Expansion Pack and the Electro Lob Expansion Pack.
 Both work as you would expect them to, the Missile Expansion Pack works just like the retail version of the game, however the Electro Lob Expansion Pack was a pack that was never used in the retail version of the game nor any future titles of the Metroid series.
 They both not only enable but allow you to use the weapons provided by the packs respectively.
 Collecting two of each will allow you to use the charge ability for the respected weapons.
 Gaining two Missile Expansion Missiles will unlock charged Missiles, allowing the player to deal more damage and have increased homing on enemies.
 Gaining two Electro Lob Expansion Packs will unlock the charged Electro Lob, allowing the player to shoot straight, this is especially useful for long distance shots against other enemies.